 - At the bottom of the display, you have your time manipulation tools which allow you to slow down or speed up your video content.
 We have a full guide that will help you use those speed settings to your advantage, which you can check out here.

 Those are the main tools you’re dealing with when creating a video in TikTok, and it’s important to be familiar with them before making the plunge into gathering an audience.
-Practicing with them and playing around with the tools makes for a great way to test out your skills, and since you don’t necessarily have to publish a video you create within the app there us no downside to trial and error.
+Practicing with them and playing around with the tools is a great way to test out your new skills, and since you don’t necessarily have to publish a video you create within the app there us no downside to trial and error.
 It’s important to remember that you can erase your progress as much as you want.
-There are a few additional effects you can add to your video after you’ve recorded your content, but it’s important to remember that the best videos come from users who focus most of their time on the actual video itself, not the effects you add in post..
+There are a few additional effects you can add to your video after you’ve recorded your content, but it’s important to remember that the best videos come from users who focus most of their time on the actual video itself, not the effects you add in post production.

 Now that you have a basic understanding of how each feature on TikTok’s display screen allows you to record and manipulate your footage, it’s important to also have a strong sense of how composition works within videography.
 Don’t worry if you didn’t go to film school—we’re only talking the basic “Dos and Don’ts” here.
 Just like in photography, your videos come out better when you have a strong sense of framing within your work.
 That isn’t to say you can’t make quality content without knowing how composition works when shooting videos, but you can enhance your content with a little basic knowledge of what makes a video look really good.
 Plus, if you’re trying to get the most followers on TikTok, you’ll want to understand how framing works in a general sense so your viewers enjoy watching your videos.
 So, here are four simple composition tips to follow when creating videos in TikTok: